-Chapulines are very high in protein yet very low in fat and have a wonderful crunchy texture when cooked properly.
-Grasshoppers in abundance are hard to find, and even in Mexico they are only found in certain states.
-But if you do come across a good Chapulines source, you can use this recipe for fantastic results.
+Chapulines are very high in protein while being low in fat and have a wonderful crunchy texture when cooked properly.
+Pan-frying them in a skillet with infused oil is a quick and easy method.
+Grasshoppers in great abundance are hard to find, and even in Mexico they are only found in certain states.
+But if you do come across a good chapulines source, you can use this recipe for fantastic results.

-- 1 lb chapulines
+- 1 pound chapulines (grasshoppers)

-- 3 cloves of garlic (peeled and chopped)
+- 3 cloves garlic (peeled and chopped)

 - 1 serrano chile (seeded and diced)

-- 1/2 of an onion (chopped)
+- 1/2 onion (chopped)

 - Dash salt (or to taste)

-- Saute the chapulines in the oil until they are brown and crispy.
+Sauté the chapulines in the oil until they are brown and crispy.

-Remove the chapulines and drain them well, on paper towels.
+Remove the chapulines and drain them well on paper towels.

-- Sprinkle salt over the top, and then squeeze some lime over them.
+Sprinkle salt over the top and then squeeze some lime over them.

 Enjoy them as a snack or use as a filling for tacos.